 The conversion of carbon dioxide into value-added products is of great industrial and environmental interest.
 However, as carbon dioxide is relatively stable, the input energy required for this conversion is a significant limiting factor in the system's performance.
 By utilising energy from the sun, through a range of key routes, this limitation can be overcome.
 In this review, we present a comprehensive and critical overview of the potential routes to harvest the sun's energy, primarily through solar-thermal technologies and plasmonic resonance effects.
 Focusing on the localised heating approach, this review shortlists and compares viable catalysts for the photo-thermal catalytic conversion of carbon dioxide.
 Further, the pathways and potential products of different carbon dioxide conversion routes are outlined with the reverse water gas shift, methanation, and methanol synthesis being of key interest.
 Finally, the challenges in implementing such systems and the outlook to the future are detailed.

-Cell-free biocatalysis coupled with photo-catalysis and electrocatalysis: efficient CO2-to-chemical conversion
+Cell-free biocatalysis coupled with photo-catalysis and electro-catalysis: Efficient CO2-to-chemical conversion

 Junzhu Yang, Chi-Kit Sou, Yuan Lu

-doi: 10.1016/j.gee.2023.10.002
+2024, 9(9): 1366-1383. doi: 10.1016/j.gee.2023.10.002

-[Abstract](167) [PDF 3662KB](83)
+[Abstract](205) [PDF 4824KB](102)

 Abstract: